sanctum-black/blog/computer-science/10-advanced-programming-techniques/10-advanced-programming-techniques.md

 6. **Type safety:** Finally, higher-kinded types can help prevent type errors and make it easier to reason about code by ensuring that types are used correctly and consistently throughout a program.
 7. **Polymorphic Containers:** Higher-kinded types are useful when we want to create a container that can hold any type of item; we don’t need a different type for each specific content type.

-Let us work on some examples to further clarify.
+Let us work on an example to further clarify.

 ## 10.3 Examples
 Since higher-kinded types are somewhat of a difficult topic without some prerequisites, we'll stick with an extremely simple case of a higher-kinded type for a specific container type, in our case, a `List` or an `Option`.